Kwik Cricket Festival

 The aim was to offer the opportunity to experience a primary-level cricket competition in a fun, relaxed environment.

-The need was to provide an entry-level opportunity to enjoy rugby, as many primary schools don’t include rugby in their PE curriculum.
-Our teaching staff also provided coaching throughout the tournament.
+The need was to provide an entry-level opportunity to enjoy rugby.
+Four schools attended the event.

 Background

-Part of the schools’ ethos is to share its sporting facilities and sporting opportunities with other schools in the local community.
-The school’s Kwik Cricket Festivals have been running for 5 years, led by Head of Infant and Junior School Sport.
+Part of our schools’ ethos is to share its sporting facilities and sporting opportunities with other schools in the local community.
+The school’s Kwik Cricket Festivals have been running for five years, led by our infant and junior school's head of sport.

 Resources

-The event itself ran for 2 hours, with approximately 2 days of preparation time.
+The event itself ran for two hours, with approximately two days of preparation time.

 All children who took part were given a certificate to recognise their achievements.